Do I need a ticket? What if I just want to come for the day?

 - Runners should carry goggles and a dustmask at all times.
 If the dust bothers you, please ask help from our volunteers.
 If you have asthma, carry your inhaler.
 Luckily, the time of day makes the risk of dust storms less likely.
 B/c the race starts to early, and b/c dust storms tend to be later, we’ve been lucky every year.
 Cherie the RD runs with a bandanna around her neck and with close-fitting sunglasses, with a pair of goggles in her drop bag.

 - Also, in the first seven years, we have only had one dust storm (and it started after the 5 hour mark, so most of the runners ran the bulk or all of the race without dust).

 You burner ultrarunners are awesome.
 I can’t get enough of you.
 What should I do?

 - Everyone loves us.
-Feel free to stop by Pink Lightning to check out the map, the race results, and drink hydrating beverages with us.
+Feel free to stop by Pink Lightning to check out the map, the race results, practice yoga, and drink hydrating beverages with us.
 We love you too!
-We’ll have a runners’ dome, where you can stretch, roll, and geek out with other runners.
-Cherie will be practicing yoga, so feel free to join in!

 50k is way too long, but I like to run.